Home/Meats/Raw Elk Skirt

 Instructions

 1. 1.
-Heat sesame oil in a pan over medium-high heat, then add garlic and ginger, sautéing until fragrant.
+Heat sesame oil in a large skillet over medium-high heat and sauté garlic and ginger for 1 minute.

 2. 2.
-Add sliced elk skirt and cook until browned, then toss in broccoli and soy sauce, stirring until the broccoli is tender.
+Add the sliced elk skirt and cook until browned, about 3-4 minutes, then add broccoli and carrots.

 Ingredients